ictunion/main-website-public/content/statutes/index.en.md

     4. to participate in the creation of the program of the Organization,
     5. to elect and be elected to the bodies of the Organization,
     6. to take part in Meetings of the bodies which act or decide on his person,
-    7. for material assistance in case of long-term illness, according to the financial capabilities of the Organization,
-    8. to support in the event of financial hardship, according to the financial capabilities of the Organization.
+    7. for material assistance in case of unpaid wages by the employer, in case of long-term illness, or in the event of no-fault financial hardship, but always according to the financial capabilities of the Organization.
 2. Each member shall
     1. pay membership fees properly and on time,
     2. comply with these Statutes, other regulations and resolutions of the Organization’s bodies,
     3. pay attention to their professional level,
     4. not damage the good name of the Organization.
-3. The obligation to pay membership dues shall not apply when the member has ceased gainful employment for a serious reason, such as
-    1. studying,
-    2. care for a close person,
-    3. taking maternity or parental leave,
-    4. long-term temporary incapacity for work,
-    5. insolvency (personal bankruptcy).

 #### XIII.
 MEMBERSHIP FEES